unzip

 unzip ---qt zipfile

 (the two are equivalent).
 This may seem awkward or confusing, but it is reasonably intuitive: just ignore the first hyphen and go from there.
-It is also consistent with the behavior of nice on UNIX systems.
+It is also consistent with the behavior of Unix nice.

 The timezone variable (TZ) should be set according to the local timezone in order for the -f and -u to operate correctly.
 See the description of -f above for details.
-This variable may also be necessary in order for timestamps on extracted files to be set correctly.
+This variable may also be necessary to get timestamps of extracted files to be set correctly.
+The WIN32 (2016/2019/2022/2025 and the PTC MKS Toolkit) port of unzip gets the timezone configuration from the registry, assuming it is correctly set in the Control Panel.
+The TZ variable is ignored for WIN32 but will override teh registry for PTC MKS Toolkit.

-As noted above, the -P may be used to supply a password on the command line, but at a cost in security.
-The preferred decryption method is to extract normally; if a zipfile member is encrypted, unzip prompts for the password without echoing what is typed. unzip continues to use the same password as long as it appears to be valid; it does this by testing a 12-byte header.
-The correct password always checks out against the header, but there is a 1-in-256 chance that an incorrect password does as well.
+As noted above, the -P option may be used to supply a password on the command line, but at a cost in security.
+The preferred decryption method is simply to extract normally; if a zipfile member is encrypted, unzip will prompt for the password without echoing what is typed. unzip continues to use the same password as long as it appears to be valid, by testing a 12-byte header on each file.
+The correct password will always check out against the header, but there is a 1-in-256 chance that an incorrect password will as well.
 (This is a security feature of the PKWARE zipfile format; it helps prevent brute-force attacks that might otherwise gain a large speed advantage by testing only the header.)
-In the case that an incorrect password is given but it passes the header test anyway, either an incorrect CRC is generated for the extracted data or else unzip fails during the extraction because the "decrypted" bytes do not constitute a valid compressed data stream.
+In the case that an incorrect password is given but it passes the header test anyway, either an incorrect CRC will be generated for the extracted data or else unzip will fail during the extraction because the ``decrypted'' bytes do not constitute a valid compressed data stream.

-If the first password fails the header check on some file, unzip prompts for another password, and so on until all files are extracted.
-If a password is not known, entering a null password (that is, just a carriage return) is taken as a signal to skip all further prompting.
-Only unencrypted files in the archive(s) are extracted thereafter.
-(Actually that's not quite true; older versions of zip and zipcloak allowed null passwords, so unzip checks each encrypted file to see if the null password works.
-This may result in "false positives" and extraction errors, as noted above.)
+If the first password fails the header check on some file, unzip will prompt for another password, and so on until all files are extracted.
+If a password is not known, entering a null password (that is, just a carriage return or ``Enter'') is taken as a signal to skip all further prompting.
+Only unencrypted files in the archive(s) will thereafter be extracted.
+(In fact, that's not quite true; older versions of zip and zipcloak allowed null passwords, so unzip checks each encrypted file to see if the null password works.
+This may result in ``false positives'' and extraction errors, as noted above.)

 Archives encrypted with 8-bit passwords (for example, passwords with accented European characters) may not be portable across systems and/or other archivers.
 This problem stems from the use of multiple encoding methods for such characters, including Latin-1 (ISO 8859-1) and OEM code page 850.
-DOS PKZIP 2.04g uses the OEM code page; Windows PKZIP 2.50 uses Latin-1 (and is therefore incompatible with DOS PKZIP); Info-ZIP uses the OEM code page on DOS, OS/2 and Win3.x ports but Latin-1 everywhere else; and Nico Mak's WinZip 6.x does not allow 8-bit passwords at all. unzip 5.3 attempts to use the default character set first (for example, Latin-1), followed by the alternate one (for example, OEM code page) to test passwords.
+DOS PKZIP 2.04g uses the OEM code page; Windows PKZIP 2.50 uses Latin-1 (and is therefore incompatible with DOS PKZIP); Info-ZIP uses the OEM code page on DOS, OS/2 and Win3.x ports but ISO coding (Latin-1 etc.) everywhere else; and Nico Mak's WinZip 6.x does not allow 8-bit passwords at all.
+UnZip 5.3 (or newer) attempts to use the default character set first (e.g., Latin-1), followed by the alternate one (e.g., OEM code page) to test passwords.
 On EBCDIC systems, if both of these fail, EBCDIC encoding will be tested as a last resort.
-(Since there are no known archivers that encrypt using EBCDIC encoding, EBCDIC is not tested on non-EBCDIC systems.)
+(EBCDIC is not tested on non-EBCDIC systems, because there are no known archivers that encrypt using EBCDIC encoding.)
 ISO character encodings other than Latin-1 are not supported.
+The new addition of (partially) Unicode (resp.
+UTF-8) support in UnZip 6.0 has not yet been adapted to the encryption password handling in unzip.
+On systems that use UTF-8 as native character encoding, unzip simply tries decryption with the native UTF-8 encoded password; the built-in attempts to check the password in translated encoding have not yet been adapted for UTF-8 support and will consequently fail.

 EXAMPLES